pwr-Solaar/Solaar/docs/capabilities.md

 Solaar is able to pair and unpair devices with receivers as supported by the device and receiver.

-For Unifying receivers, pairing adds a new paired device, but only if there is an open slot on the receiver.
+For Unifying and Bolt receivers, pairing adds a new paired device, but only if there is an open slot on the receiver.
 So these receivers need to be able to unpair devices that they have been paired with or else they will not have any open slots for pairing.
-Some other receivers, like the Nano receiver with USB ID `046d:c534`, can only pair with particular kinds of devices and pairing a new device replaces whatever device of that kind was previously paired to the receiver.
+Some Nano and Lightspeed receivers, like the Nano receiver with USB ID `046d:c534`, can only pair with one keyboard and one mouse and pairing a new device replaces whatever device of that kind was previously paired to the receiver.
 These receivers cannot unpair.
 Further, some receivers can pair an unlimited number of times but others can only pair a limited number of times.